At first sight, SurveyCompare looks like a normal survey panel with a lot of opportunities.

 It looks like the company has several websites that are similar to SurveyCompare, but just within other niches.
 Nothing wrong with having more websites, but it seems strange that the info I was able to find online is so inconsistent.

-It really does not sound natural, and in general the star ratings of the survey panels are very high.
+It really does not sound natural, and in general, the star ratings of the survey panels are very high compared to the ratings on most other review sites with user reviews.
 This is not really natural compared to how people usually write reviews on similar sites.

-However, SurveyCompare does also have websites for many other countries, but where it offers the exact same opportunities (or offers the same lack of opportunities)
+However, SurveyCompare does also have websites for many other countries, but where it offers the exact same options.
+The URLs for these are slightly different.

 - Only promotes legit survey sites